HumanCellAtlas/data-bundle-examples/import/README.md

 The top level directories represent the major import sources.
 Underneath this it is arranged into a directory per project.
-The projects  from GEO all start with GSE and are named aftet the GEO sample accessions.
+The projects  from GEO all start with GSE and are named after the GEO sample accessions.
 Similarly the ArrayExpress all start with E- and are ArrayExpress accessions.
 The 10x projects are individually named.

 Within each project directory you'll find metadata files downloaded from the original source,